 School improvement cycle: Collect stakeholder feedback, then use it for school improvement

-If you’d like further support after reading about collecting stakeholder feedback, over a hundred trusts are currently using Edurio to gather and easily evaluate feedback from their staff, pupils and parents.
+Moreover, over a hundred trusts currently utilize Edurio to gather and seamlessly evaluate feedback from their staff, pupils, and parents.

 If you're interested in some further reading and are a school joining a trust, we recommend, "Deciding to Join a Trust; Guidance for Maintained Schools on Engagement with Stakeholders," published by The Confederation of School Trusts.